 It's likely once the ball gets rolling, creators will start using the same hashtag to better place the community on the digital map.
 Until then, these hashtags will just have to make do.

 While Spark AR is backing all of these creators, it doesn't have an Instagram account of its own.
 Instead, the best we have is a "SparkCreators" account.
-This Instagram page has no posts.
-Rather, it is an account that filter creators follow.
-While not all of its 850-odd followers are filter-makers, many are.
+This Instagram page regularly promotes filters made by the Spark AR community.
+It's also an account that filter creators to follow.
+While not all of its 36,000 followers are filter-makers, many are.
 Like Suggested for You, SparkCreators provides a good stream of accounts to pick up, you just have to do the leg work.

 - Instagram Link: SparkCreators